Profitability Case - A Framework for the Most Common Case Type in Consulting Interviews

 For example, when helping a chewing gum manufacturer improve his profitability, you may ask: “What are the revenue sources?”.
 The interviewer tells you that all revenue comes from two products: Flavored and non-flavored chewing gums.
 At this point, you might want to know the development of sales over the past couple of years.
 “How have sales figures developed over the years for both products?”
 He shares the following diagram with you:

 It now becomes clear that revenue is not the problem because it has grown steadily in recent years.
 Therefore, it must be costs that rose significantly, leading to a drop in profitability.

-If you’ve found the biggest driver of the problem, you often times have to switch to a more qualitative framework like the 4 Cs to find the underlying root cause!
-Example: when you have less revenue, but the price is the same and units sold dropped you have to find out why.
+If you’ve found the biggest driver of the problem, you oftentimes have to switch to a more qualitative framework like the 4 Cs to find the underlying root cause!
+For example: when you have less revenue, but the price is the same and units sold dropped, you have to find out why.
 Is there a new competitor on the market?
 Do you have quality problems, or did you just stop a marketing initiative that you ran for years prior to this drop?